w3f/Grants-Program/applications/MeProtocol.md

 - Me Protocol is also different from project Venkmann because we do not set out as a loyalty program manager for brands, rather we are the interoperator of loyalty programs, providing one blockchain protocol that brands and even loyalty program managers can integrate to enable a multivendor loyalty ecosystem where rewards can be moved seamlessly across brands with no overhead.

-  - If not, are there similar projects in related ecosystems?

 ## Team :busts_in_silhouette:

 ### Team members

 - Name of team leader
-  Robert Wesley (CEO)
+  Robert Wesley (CEO)

 - Names of team members
-- Robert Wesley (CEO)
+   Robert Wesley (CEO)
-  Paul Oamen (CTO)
+   Paul Oamen (CTO)
+   Pius Onobhayedo
+   John Chimaobi
+   Samuel Anthony
+   Boluwatife Oguntoyinbo

 ### Contact